For non tax residents, the cash payment limit is set at €10,000

 Completing your purchase typically takes two to three months from the moment you obtain your NIE.

 Opting for a mortgage could extend this timeline by a few more weeks.
-Learn more about the expected duration of the mortgage process to avoid rushing into a hasty decision.

 An alternative for buying a property with cash: a mortgage